radiate-framework/radiate-framework.github.io/docs/wordpress/custom-post-types.md

 ## Reserved Post Types

-WordPress has some reserved post types that you shouldn't override. `make:cpt` determines if the `Cpt` you attempted to create is reserved.
+WordPress has some reserved post types that you shouldn't override. `make:posttype` determines if the `PostType` you attempted to create is reserved.

 ### Special Post Types

 Some reserved post types have been deemed "special" and may be extended with [custom taxonomies](./custom-taxonomies) in the usual way.
-When using `make:cpt` on one of these reserved post types, the `Cpt` will be generated with a slimmed down class.
+When using `make:posttype` on one of these reserved post types, the `PostType` will be generated with a slimmed down class.

 - post
 - page